X-Ray and Radiologic Tech Career Information

 - The highest-earning 10 percent made $81,660 or more.

 - It's a good idea to contact your state's radiation control licensure office to be sure you meet all of the requirements.

 - Most states require a limited x-ray license before they can perform any procedures on patients.
 Some states, however, have no such requirement.

 - In order to obtain the appropriate license, you will likely have to pass an exam that covers basic areas such as radiation protection, patient care, image production, image evaluation, equipment operation, and quality control.

-- Different states use different titles when referring to licensed x-ray technicians, so don't let this fact confuse you.
+- Different states use different titles when referring to licensed x-ray technicians.
 For example, in some states, a licensed x-ray technician is called a limited medical radiologic technologist (LMRT) or limited x-ray machine operator (LXMO).
 In Texas, a licensed x-ray tech is known as a non-certified technician (NCT).

 - Licensure is mandatory in most states.
 (Over two-thirds of states regulate radiologic technologists through licensing laws.)
 And states often require separate licenses for different modalities.
 For instance, you may need a license in general radiography to take x-rays in addition to separate licenses in whatever other specialties you choose to pursue.

 - Most of the states with licensing laws require you to pass the appropriate certification exam from the American Registry of Radiologic Technologists (ARRT).
 Other states have their own exams but may also consider your scores on the ARRT exam (if you choose to take it voluntarily) in their licensing decisions.